jroettenbacher/phd_base/README.md

 ## 4. GoPro Time Lapse quicklooks

 During the flight a GoPro was attached to the second window on the left side of HALO.
-Using the time lapse function a picture was taken every 5 seconds.
+Using the time-lapse function a picture was taken every 5 seconds.
-Together with BAHAMAS position data (and SMART spectra measurements) a time lapse video is created.
+Together with BAHAMAS position data (and SMART spectra measurements) a time-lapse video is created.
 The GoPro was set to UTC time but cannot be synchronized to BAHAMAS.
-At one point it reset its internal time to local time, so the meta data for some flights had to be corrected.
+At one point it reset its internal time to local time, so the metadata for some flights had to be corrected.
 See the `README.md` in the GoPro Folder for details.
-There a list which tracks the processing status can be found.
+A list which tracks the processing status can be found there.

 Due to the offset from the BAHAMAS time an offset correction has to be applied to each timestamp.

 ### 4.1 add_timestamp_to_picture.py

-Run on Linux (Ubuntu)

 **Input:**
 * flight (User input)